retirement, annuities, long term care, pensions on divorce

 The layperson will typically have limited experience and knowledge of previous divorce cases whereas professional legal advice from a solicitor will provide expert knowledge of the decisions of the courts and how they have reached these decisions.
 Where the assets include members pension rights, the solicitor as an exempt professional firm may require additional expert evidence.
 This is particularly important for an occupational pension scheme such as a final salary pension where the providers CETV Method does not reflect the fair value for retirement benefits.
 Therefore a suitably adjusted CETV will be required reflecting the circumstances and specific needs of the parties.

 In this case a pensions consultant that is qualified as a pensions expert will be able to value the pension arrangements.
-It is likely that a qualified expert would be a member of the Society of Pension Consultants (SPC).
 In order to keep the costs down to a minimum for both parties it would be appropriate if both parties came to agreement to use a single pensions expert when required by the court to provide expert evidence for such valuation.

-It is accepted that arbitration is less expensive than the court process and therefore in the vast majority of divorce cases the parties will settle at some stage during the proceedings for ancillary relief before reaching a final hearing.
-A Calderbank letter is a written offer from one party to the other party to settle all the matters in the dispute on a "Without prejudice except as to costs".
+It is accepted that arbitration is less expensive than the court process and therefore in the vast majority of divorce cases the parties will settle at some stage during the proceedings for ancillary relief before reaching the final hearing.
+No offer to settle which is not an open offer to settle shall be admissible at any stage of the proceedings.

 During divorce procedures both parties will be able to make 'open offers' for settlement.
-The disadvantage of this is that the court will be aware of the offers made and this may influence the decision about the percentage in a final hearing.
-The advantage of the Calderbank offer, is that the contents will not be brought to the attention of the court until all the merits of the case have been considered and then only when the court considers costs.
+The court will be aware of the offers made and this may influence the decision about the percentage in a final hearing.
+It is essential to have professional advice from a family lawyer when structuring an open offer.
 The offer should make clear the following:

 The specific percentage to be paid by one party to another, this being the offer to settle the dispute;